zhyun-pivotal/gpdb6_assessment/README.md

 (2) A version of gpcc 6.x or higher must be installed.

-If the gpcc is not installed or in a non-operating state, some of the report resolutions are not generated.
+If the gpcc is not installed or in a non-operating state, some of the report result are not generated.

 ------------------------------------------------------------------